MediaComem/minesweeper/INSTRUCTIONS.md

 >     This is equivalent to [the rest of the `todolist.sql`
 >     script](https://github.com/MediaComem/comem-archidep-php-todo-exercise/blob/5d46e9fcf974d3d74d5eec838c512798f02581e1/todolist.sql#L12-L18)
 >     you executed when first deploying the PHP todolist.
-> * The configuration you are instructed to perform either through the
+> * :books: The configuration you are instructed to perform either through the
 >   `config/local.exs` file or through environment variables is equivalent to
 >   the [configuration of the PHP
 >   todolist](https://github.com/MediaComem/comem-archidep-php-todo-exercise/blob/5d46e9fcf974d3d74d5eec838c512798f02581e1/index.php#L3-L15)